Alyutor language

-Alyutor or Alutor is a language of Russia that belongs to the Chukotkan branch of the Chukotko-Kamchatkan languages, by the Alyutors.
-It is moribund, as only 25 speakers were reported in the 2010 Russian census.
+Alyutor (also called Alutor, Aliutor or Olyutor) is a severely endangered language of Russia that belongs to the Chukotkan branch of the Chukotko-Kamchatkan languages, by the Alyutors.
+It is spoken by 172 speakers in the 2021 Russian census.

 Sociolinguistic situation

 The Alutor are the indigenous inhabitants of the northern part of the Kamchatka Peninsula.
 The language is unwritten and moribund; in the 1970s residents of the chief Alutor village of Vyvenka under the age of 25 did not know the language.
-In recent year,s the Vyvenka village school has started teaching the language.
+In recent years, the Vyvenka village school has started teaching the language.
 Until 1958, the language was considered the "village" (settled) dialect of the Koryak language, but it is not intelligible with traditionally nomadic varieties of Koryak.
-The autonym /[ˈnəməlʔən]/ means "villager".
+The autonym /[ˈnəməlʔən]/ (also Нәмәлъу) means "villager" or "settled person".

 Phonology

 Vowels

 Alyutor has six vowels, five of which may be long or short.
 The schwa //ə// cannot be long.